Sustainability

 * Food safety is an initiative to ensure food safety by risk evaluation and management of factors that can be assumed hazardous through the manufacturing/supply procedures, to prevent/reduce contamination risks.

-* Food defense is an initiative to prevent intentional or unintentional hazards in foods.
+* Food defense is an initiative to prevent intentional or human-caused harm to foods.

 Sapporo Lion

-We regularly visit produce regions for ingredients that come directly from farms, and ascertain produce methods, processing procedures and sanitation levels of processing factories before procurement.
-Furthermore, in our efforts toward further quality enhancement, we invite producers to our restaurants in the metropolitan area so they can view how their produce is served to customers.
-We also make efforts to improve quality maintenance of products and processed goods excluding farm-direct items, through activities such as regular factory inspections.
+Sapporo Lion regularly visits produce regions for ingredients that come directly from farms, and ascertain produce methods, processing procedures and sanitation levels of processing factories before procurement.
+Furthermore, in the efforts toward further quality enhancement, Sapporo Lion invites producers to its restaurants in the metropolitan area so they can view how their produce is served to customers.
+Sapporo Lion also makes efforts to improve quality maintenance of products and processed goods excluding farm-direct items, through activities such as regular factory inspections.

 ページトップへ戻る